wyatt8740/x11-window-hider/README.md

 If you want something that will work on basically any POSIX OS, try the C programs.
 You only need libxcb's headers and library for them to work.

-(Update: 2017: for some reason, the C programs don't work on my laptop with Intel graphics.
-I'm probably doing something wrong with the X11 protocol.
+(Update: 2017: for some reason, the C programs don't work on my 64 bitlaptop with Intel graphics.
+I'm probably doing something wrong with the X11 protocol or making bad assumptions.
+It was an early C program I wrote, just to try to do it, so I'm not too concerned with fixing it right now.

 The shell scripts still work fine, so I recommend using those.
 I have no idea exactly why the C programs broke, and I don't have time to mess with them at the moment.)